zigpy/zha-device-handlers/README.md

 #
 # Configuration:

-1. Update Home Assistant to use the ZHA component from this [branch](https://github.com/dmulcahey/home-assistant/tree/dm/zha-sensor-playground).
-Be sure to get the `zha.py` files from every component that ZHA supports.
+1. Update Home Assistant to 0.85.1 or a later version.

 **NOTE:** Some devices will need to be unpaired and repaired in order to see sensor values populate in Home Assistant.